WWJD? Tell a story taken from everyday life that contained a parallel to the point he was trying to make.

 Okay, enough feeling sorry for me.

 Once sedated, the doctor will locate the nerves in my neck that have been previously identified as the cause of the pain I continually experience.
 Those nerves will be cut using the heat created by radiofrequency.
-Within eight months to a year the nerves will find each other, reattach and start sending pain signals again.
-There is no mistaking when this happens, the pain can be so intense that I can’t think because it is all I can focus on, so it’s back to the clinic for my yearly pilgrimage.
+Within six months the nerves will find each other, reattach and start sending pain signals again.
+There is no mistaking when this happens, the pain can be so intense that I can’t think because it is all I can focus on, so it’s back to the clinic for my pilgrimage.
 There is one important thing to remember.
 The nerves are not causing the problem so the procedure is not the solution to the problem.
 There is improvement in my quality of life and improvement in other health conditions that are worsened by chronic pain but it is only temporary.
 What appears to no longer be an issue is still there.

 It’s time to metaphor (wow, just created a new verb).

 When Jesus used metaphors He was not explaining the accepted or the norm, He was introducing ideas that stretched the limits of people’s perception.
 I am not trying to suggest some form of equality with the Son of God but I am trying to employ His way of making the “difficult to comprehend into the easy to understand.”
 Often we see repentance as a “stop sinning and you will make God happy” process.
 Sounds good, sounds Godly but is it really the true meaning of repentance?
 Like the procedure on my neck, is cutting out sin really cutting out the problem, or is it only addressing the symptom leaving the underlying problem there to return at any time?

 What needs to change in us, what we do or who we are?